Type 1 Diabetes

 Symptoms, Diagnosis, and Treatments of Type 1 Diabetes

 Type 1 diabetes is much less common than type 2 diabetes and typically affects younger individuals.
-Type 1 diabetes usually begins before age 40, although there are exceptions.
+Type 1 diabetes usually begins before age 40, although there have been people diagnosed at an older age.
 In the United States, the peak age at diagnosis is around 14.
 Type 1 diabetes is associated with deficiency (or lack) of insulin.
 It is not known why, but the pancreatic islet cells quit producing insulin in the quantities needed to maintain a normal blood glucose level.
 Without sufficient insulin, the blood glucose rises to levels which can cause some of the common symptoms of hyperglycemia.
 These individuals seek medical help when these symptoms arise, but they often will experience weight loss developing over several days associated with the onset of their diabetes.
 The onset of these first symptoms may be fairly abrupt or more gradual.

 To learn more about type 1 diabetes basics, see our type 1 diabetes slideshow.

 It has been estimated that the yearly incidence of type 1 diabetes developing is 3.7 to 20 per 100,000.
 More than 700,000 Americans have this type of diabetes.
 This is about 10% of all Americans diagnosed with diabetes; the other 90% have type 2 diabetes.

 What You Need to Know about Type 1 Diabetes

 Type 1 diabetes usually develops due to an autoimmune disorder.
 This is when the body's immune system behaves inappropriately and starts seeing one of its own tissues as foreign.

 In the case of type 1 diabetes, the islet cells of the pancreas that produce insulin are seen as the "enemy" by mistake.
 The body then creates antibodies to fight the "foreign" tissue and destroys the islet cells' ability to produce insulin.